zadarastorage/zadara-csi/helm/zadara-csi/README.md

   `plugin.configDir`    |  directory on host FS, where the plugin will look for config, or create one if doesn't exist `plugin.configName`   |  name of dynamic config `plugin.iscsiMode`    |  defines how the plugin will run `iscsiadm` commands on host.
 Allowed values: `rootfs` or `client-server`.
+  `plugin.healthzPort`  |  healthzPort is an TCP ports for listening for HTTP requests of liveness probes, needs to be _unique for each plugin instance_ in a cluster.
   `labels`              |  labels to attach to all Zadara-CSI objects, can be extended with any number of arbitrary `key: "value"` pairs

 For more info about `plugin.iscsiMode` see Node iSCSI Connectivity section.